DarkPhoenix6853/RelicBot/README.md

     * Increment fill count on squad filled
     * Update timestamp on any message

+### Project Silence
+* Mute/Unmute commands
+* Commands just toggle muted status for that player
+* When Create does its pinging, checks if a player has the mute on

 ### Project Reputation
 * Track number of filled squads someone has been a part of
 * Some command to check someone's rep